airdropbomb/gaiabot/README.md

-# GaiaBOT - AI Chat Integration
+# GaiaBOT - AI Chat Integration By Galkurta

 A Node.js application that integrates Groq and Gaianet AI services for interactive chat conversations about Paris tourism.